fedebena/sme-bi-course-application/vm-exercises.md

 #### Learning Objective

-*Compare the YTD quarterly sales performance and ccompute moving averages across categories *
+*Compare the YTD quarterly sales performance and ccompute moving averages across categories*

 #### Context

-*3 - Comparing YTD and moving averages is critical to assess the status of sales during year and facilitate decision makers to understand the feasability of their targets. *
+*Comparing YTD and moving averages is critical to assess the status of sales during year and facilitate decision makers to understand the feasability of their targets.
+Combining historical averages and YTD results can help business leaders to understand if annual target can be reached if the future performance will be in line with its hustorical average.
+An expert data professional needs to be comfortable plotting insightful charts to identify key YTD metrics and quickly compare average values.*

 #### Steps to be executed by the student (max 6)